 The Roof form is used to describe all the various roof segments of the building including attic, cathedral, and flat roofs.
 Their areas are entered by the parent floor (e.g., A1, A3) and thermal zone they enclose.
 As shown in Figure 14, roof insulation and ceiling insulation can be described for each of the roof types.
 For an attic roof, ceiling insulation is insulation on the attic floor and roof insulation is insulation on the underside the roof.
-For a cathedral ceiling, ceiling insulation is not applicable and roof insulation is insulation is the insulation on the underside of the roof, ceiling insulation is the insulation on the underside of the roof and roof insulation is insulation over the roof.
+For a cathedral ceiling, ceiling insulation is not applicable and roof insulation is insulation that is installed in the roof cavity.
+For a flat roof, ceiling insulation is the insulation on the underside of the roof and roof insulation is insulation over the roof.
 A radiant barrier is applicable only to an attic roof.

 The Floor form is used to describe all the floor segments of the building including underground floors (i.e., slab floors for thermal zones on floors A1 and/or B1), exposed floors (i.e., floors exposed to ambient conditions such as above an open parking garage), interior floors (i.e., floors of a conditioned zone above an unconditioned zone and vice versa), and floors above a crawlspace.
 Floor areas and exposed perimeters are entered by the parent floor and the thermal zone they enclose.
 Slab insulation, exterior insulation, interior insulation, and sill box insulation can be described for the floor segment depending on the floor type.
 For an underground floor, slab insulation can be described as being installed in four configurations: exterior, interior, perimeter, and horizontal (see Figure 15).
-Exterior insulation and interior insulation can be described for an exposed floor, interior
+Exterior insulation and interior insulation can be described for an exposed floor, interior floor, or a floor above a crawlspace as shown in Figure 15.
+Exterior insulation is insulation below the floor deck (within and below the floor joists), whereas interior insulation is insulation above the floor